How to improve your credit score is sponsored content

-So, what can you do to improve your credit score as a single parent?
+So, how to improve your credit score as a single parent?
 The good news is that if you start today, there’s a lot you can do that could boost your credit score within a year.

-Single Parents – 5 ways you could improve your credit score:
+Single Parents – here’s how to improve your credit score:

 Use a credit building app

 I wish that apps like Portify were available back when I got divorced.
 Portify is an app that’s designed for people who have a slightly dented credit record, people who work freelance with irregular wages, or anyone who wants to build a healthy credit score.
 The app could help to boost your credit score in three ways:

 - Portify analyses your spending and identifies recurring payments.
 The app will alert you if a payment is coming up and you don’t have funds to cover it.
 Reducing the number of declined payments on your account reduces fees AND could help protect your credit score.

 - If you join Portify as a paid member, your monthly subscription payments or positive payment behaviour (depending on the membership) will be reported to credit reference agencies.
 This helps show credit agencies that you’re making regular credit payments on time, and positive payment history makes up 35% of your credit score!
 It costs £5 per month to report payments to Experian, and £9 a month to report to Experian, Equifax and TransUnion.

 - Portify Plus members are offered a line of credit (subject to eligibility) that tops up your bank account to meet recurring expenses, so they’ll be paid on time.
 Perfect if you’re a freelancer who has ever begged an accounts person to please pay you so that a direct debit won’t bounce (and been ignored)